 Many of the leading international Bible teachers of the Charismatic Renewal spoke at the conventions, including W.J.E.
 Baxter, Bob Mumford, Derek Prince, Charles Simpson, Judson Cornwall, Ralph Mahoney, David Schock, Kevin Conner, and Peter Morrow.

-The Logos Magazine was renamed Restore Magazine and, in partnership with New Wine Magazine (USA), grew to become by the mid 1980s the largest Christian publication in Australia.
+The Logos magazine was renamed Restore and, in partnership with New Wine magazine (USA), grew to become by the mid 1980s the largest Christian publication in Australia.

 Logos Foundation ceased to operate circa 1990.

 David Orton, the founder of Lifemessenger, first intersected with the ministry of Logos Foundation in 1971, attending a ‘Holy Spirit Teaching Seminar’ at the Sydney Town Hall (Ralph Mahoney, Judson Cornwall, and Paul Collins were the speakers).
 The relationship with this ministry was formative for David & Jenny Orton, continuing for the next 20 years.

 The reason for Lifemessenger’s adoption of the Logos logo is two-fold: